-Amtrak run a number of trains on the Atlantic Coast Service on the eastern seaboard; namely the Amtrak Silver Meteor (Train 97 and 98) and Silver Star (Train 91 and 92) between New York and Miami plus the Palmetto which goes from New York to Savannah in Georgia.
+Amtrak run a number of trains on the Atlantic Coast Service on the eastern seaboard; namely the Amtrak Silver Star (Train 91 and 92) and Silver Meteor (Train 97 and 98) between New York and Miami.

 If you wish to travel with your car, then there is also the Auto Train which operates between Lorton just outside Washington DC and Sanford near Orlando.

-The Silver Meteor runs one service a day in each direction with journey times of around 28 hours covering the 1389 miles (2235 kms).
+The Silver Star runs one service a day in each direction with journey times of over 30 hours covering 1522 miles (2449 kms).

-Amongst the stops are Philadelphia, Washington DC and then on through Virginia, North and South Carolina including Charleston, Savannah in Georgia and then Jacksonville and Orlando in Florida.
+Amongst the stops are Philadelphia, Washington DC and then on through Virginia, North and South Carolina including Charleston, Savannah in Georgia and then Jacksonville, Orlando and Tampa in Florida.

-Stops in Florida are Jacksonville, Palatka, Deland, Winter Park, Orlando, Kissimmee, Lakeland, Winter Haven, Sebring, Okeechobee, West Palm Beach, Delray Beach, Deerfield Beach, Fort Lauderdale, Hollywood and Miami.
+Stops in Florida are Jacksonville, Palatka, DeLand, Winter Park, Orlando, Kissimmee, Lakeland, Tampa, Lakeland, Winter Haven, Sebring, Okeechobee, West Palm Beach, Delray Beach, Deerfield Beach, Fort Lauderdale, Hollywood and Miami.

-A number of destinations on the Gulf Coast are catered for by a Thruway motor coach service (see panel).
+A number of destinations in Northern Central Florida and the Gulf Coast south of Tampa are catered for by a Thruway motorcoach service (see below).

 To see the full list, check out the list of Amtrak stations in Florida including Thruway connections.

 Seating and sleeping cars